Walking a Tightrope

 As fall comes to a close, I am happy to say that I have once again found myself dragging wet trash bags around Virginia Tech’s campus.
 Community trail maintenance, Habitat for Humanity, food drives, recycling and clean-up projects, and walking dogs at the local shelter, I’ve found what I was missing.
 Extracurricular activities and community service are no longer extracurricular, but once again, a part of my total learning experience.

-Ann Lloyd is a ten-year unschooling veteran and the author of two books: Just ‘Til I Finish This Chapter… and Tips and Tricks for Homeschooling Survival (available through Amazon.com or www.knowmorepublishing.com).
+Ann Lloyd is a life learning veteran and the author of two books: Just ‘Til I Finish This Chapter… and Tips and Tricks for Homeschooling Survival (available through Amazon.com or www.knowmorepublishing.com).
 She is currently a doctoral student in Housing/ Family Studies at VA Tech.
 Her work has been published in a number of homeschooling magazines.
-This was her third contribution to Life Learning.
+This was her third contribution to Life Learning, and was published in 2008.